DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: LLM-based Methods Comparsion

-PromptNER utilizes detailed descriptions of each entity's specific definition and CoT reasoning processes to fully leverage the LLM's logical reasoning abilities.
-However, like traditional methods, it treats NER as a sequence labeling task, failing to effectively utilize the LLM's global contextual understanding capabilities, making it prone to overlooking important context in complex sentences.
-Additionally, the task descriptions are overly complex, which not only makes it difficult for lightweight LLMs to correctly execute tasks, but also leads to a higher likelihood of hallucinations in tasks requiring fine-grained classification, such as the fine-grained settings of FewNERD and DynamicNER, as each category's definition requires descriptions.
-These issues reduce PromptNER's generalization and accuracy, limiting its application. \\ GPT-NER handles the NER task by determining whether a single entity belongs to a specific category, which leverages the generative capabilities of LLMs and allows for improved attention to the influence of context on entity meaning.
-Its drawback lies in the fact that it can only process one entity type at a time.
-This makes the method highly inefficient when dealing with fine-grained categorization, leading to significant resource consumption.
-Additionally, this method requires multiple judgments for the same entity, introducing the potential for conflicts between different rounds.
-Unfortunately, GPT-NER does not provide an effective solution for this issue. \\ CascadeNER divides the NER task into two sub-tasks: extraction and classification, while simplifying the input and output formats and reducing logical complexity.
+CascadeNER divides the NER task into two sub-tasks: extraction and classification, while simplifying the input and output formats and reducing logical complexity.
 This ensures that even lightweight LLMs with limited capacity to handle complex tasks can still perform the tasks accurately and efficiently.
 In extraction, CascadeNER leverages the model's generation capabilities by producing sentences with identifiers, treating all entities uniformly, which enhances the model's generalization ability across different languages and domains.
 Notably, it avoids reliance on word order by consistently using "\#\#" to mark entities, ensuring consistent annotation regardless of whether the language is right-to-left or left-to-right, improving cross-language consistency and adaptability.
 In classification, our method processes the entire sentence as a whole, better utilizing LLMs' strengths in contextual understanding and semantic modeling.
 By leveraging the LLM's ability to model long-range dependencies, the model's capacity to handle complex sentence structures is enhanced, avoiding fragmentation of information and improving overall consistency and generalization.
 However, our method also has limitations.
 The use of unified identifiers prevents CascadeNER from effectively handling nested NER.
 We plan to address this by developing a solution that accommodates both multilingual and nested NER tasks in future.